cocoaproductions/cocoaproductions.github.io/altershot.md

 <h2>Version 2</h2>

-A big update to the Altershot is coming.
+A big update to the Altershot is here.
 Almost none of the code is left untouched.
-You can buy the current version now.
 Version 2 is a free upgrade for all Altershot owners.

-We will post release notes here.
-Stay tuned!
+- New image recognition logic, will allow adding new devices quicker.
+- Altershot now recognises screenshots from all iPhone, iPad and iPod Touch devices that can run iOS 15.
+- Improved launch when in Dark Mode.
+- Updated the welcome and About screens.
+- Added unlimited selection.
+Selecting a larger amount of files can slow the editor performance.
+- After saving an image editor will now close automatically.
+You can change this setting by opening Settings app > Altershot.
+- Improved sharpness of screenshots thumbnails.
+- Added alternative interface mode for the system Photos picker.
+Open Settings > Altershot > Photos and choose "Selected Photos" to enable the system picker.
+- Fixed Screen Time restrictions handling.
+- Fixed the editor issue in which some of the switches could become disabled.
+- Updated for the latest major release of the iOS mobile operating system.
+- Fixed incorrect values for status bar height constant for all devices.
+- iPad mini 2021 support.
+- Resolved the issue when Altershot wouldn’t draw correctly iPad screenshots in landscape
+- Support for iOS 15 iPad multitasking.
+Can be toggled in the Settings app.

 <h2>About</h2>